OlivierZal/com.melcloud.extension/README.md

 ## Introduction

-This app extends the functionality of the MELCloud Homey app with self-adjustment of the air-to-air cooling temperature with a maximum deviation of 8 °C from the outdoor temperature.
+This app extends the functionality of the MELCloud Homey app by auto-adjusting the air-to-air heat pump cooling temperature with a maximum deviation of 8°C from the outdoor temperature.

 Why?

 - Because it's better for your heat pumps.
 - Because it's better for your health.
 - Because it's better for the environment.

-Prerequisites:

-- You must have a Homey Pro.
-- You must have a Homey app installed that returns the outdoor temperature.
-- You must have the [MELCloud Homey app](https://homey.app/en-us/app/com.mecloud) installed.

 ## Usage